 When funds are transferred to an irrevocable trust that includes a Crummey Power provision, the trustee will provide notice to each beneficiary of his or her right to withdraw funds.
 The withdrawal period is usually 30 days.
 The gifts will qualify for the gift tax exclusion even if the beneficiaries never withdraw any funds.
 The mere fact that the opportunity to do so is present, allows the trust gifts to qualify.

-If you have questions regarding a Crummey Powers, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a Crummey Powers, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.